Overeating and Increased Appetite During Cancer Treatment

 If you’re feeling unusually tired, weak, or low, it could be a sign that your body isn’t getting - or absorbing - the nutrition it needs.
 Try to include a variety of nourishing foods, focusing on those rich in protein, healthy fats, vitamins, and minerals.

-If you’re unsure whether you’re meeting your nutritional needs, speak with your treatment team - sometimes a simple blood test can help identify issues like anaemia or other deficiencies.
-They can also refer you to a dietitian for extra support.
-I am here to support you privately if that feels right for you.
+If you’re unsure whether you’re meeting your nutritional needs, speak with your treatment team - a simple blood test can help identify issues like anaemia or other deficiencies that can be addressed.
+If intake is inconsistent, that’s something that can be worked through with structured support.

 3. Keep a Regular Eating Routine

-Letting yourself get too hungry can trigger cravings - your body goes into ‘hunter-gatherer’ mode, and suddenly those biscuits, crisps, or cakes feel impossible to resist.
+Letting yourself get too hungry can trigger cravings - your body responds by driving you to seek quick energy.
+Suddenly those biscuits, crisps, or cakes feel much harder to resist.
 Eating regular meals can help reduce the likelihood of those urgent dips in energy and make it easier to maintain a balanced approach to eating.

 4. Build Balanced Meals